Từ giấy đến bảng tính: Tự động hóa quy trình tài liệu

 Start simple and add complexity as needed.

 Phase 2 — Batch processing: Accumulate documents throughout the week.
 Process them all in one session using batch upload.
 Review all results together.
-This is more efficient than processing documents one at a time.
+This is more efficient than processing documents one at a time because you amortize the context-switching overhead across many documents.

 Phase 3 — Standardized exports: Create export templates that match your accounting system import format.
 Use column customization to map extracted fields directly to the columns your system expects.
-This eliminates the manual reformatting step.
+This eliminates the manual reformatting step between extraction output and accounting system import.

 Measuring the Impact